Janet Jackson: Las Vegas

 Janet Jackson: Las Vegas was a concert residency by the American singer Janet Jackson.
-The residency opened at Resorts World Theatre in Las Vegas on December 30, 2024, and closed on September 20, 2025, consisting of twenty-two shows.
+Held at Resorts World Theatre on the Las Vegas Strip in Winchester, Nevada, the show opened on December 30, 2024, and closed on September 20, 2025, consisting of twenty-two shows.

 Background and development

 On August 21, 2024, Jackson announced her return to Las Vegas with ten performances at Resorts World Theatre from December 30, 2024, through February 15, 2025.
 These performances are Jackson's first public shows in Las Vegas since her previous residency, Metamorphosis, at the Park Theater in 2019.
 Ticket sales began on August 28, 2024.
 On January 14, 2025, six additional shows for May of the same year were announced.
 Ticket sales began on January 19, 2025.
 In May 2025, additional concerts were revealed by Resorts World Las Vegas, extending the residency through September of the same year; Jackson later announced the shows on her social media.

 Set list

 This set list is from the December 30, 2024, concert.
 It may not represent all concerts for the residency.